Review 2024 Honda CB1000R

 Is this an evil knight's chariot?

-The CB1000R Black Edition from Honda is a practical liter-class streetfighter.
-The wild excesses of a KTM 1290 Super Duke R or a Ducati Streetfighter V4 are not for Honda.
-No, Honda appears to be claiming with this bike that you don't need all of the horsepower of a liter-class racer.
-You'll need a powerful, well-balanced performance, as well as nice appearance and a reasonable pricing.
+Honda's CB1000R Black Edition is a useful streetfighter in the liter class.
+Honda cannot afford the outrageous excesses of a Ducati Streetfighter V4 or a KTM 1290 Super Duke R. No, Honda seems to be saying that you do not need a liter-class racer's horsepower with this bike.
+You'll need a powerful, well-balanced performance, as well as a nice appearance and reasonable pricing.
 Then it goes on to do just that.

-The front headlight is retro-modern as well, a riff on a 7-inch-round incandescent with the exception that it's slammed back against the massive upside-down fork tubes, carries two distinctive rectangular LED reflectors surrounded by a light-pipe halo, and flows at the top into the rectangular form of the full-color LCD instrument panel.
+With the exception of being slammed back against the enormous upside-down fork tubes, the front headlight is also retro-modern.
+It features two unique rectangular LED reflectors encircled by a light-pipe halo, and it flows at the top into the rectangular shape of the full-color LCD instrument panel.
 It's a nice-looking bike that's both classic and contemporary.

 The CBR1000R's powertrain is an upgraded and retuned version of the one that debuted in the 2004 CBR1000RR.
 It's a four-cylinder screamer with a short stroke (75mm bore by 56.5mm stroke) that's been modified for torque and comes with the newest two-way slipper clutch for a light pull.